Last updated on February 12, 2026

 Breeding Pool

 The shock lands are terrific.
-Paying the two life one time is better than the rate on pain lands.
+Paying the 2 life one time is better than the rate on pain lands.
 You can choose to drop them tapped if it fits the plan, which it sometimes does.

 But Breeding Pool can be fetched by fetch lands and certain ramp cards that ask for the land type.
 That makes securing a mana base for multicolor decks much easier.